 We intend to make distributions on a quarterly basis to our stockholders out of assets legally available for distribution.
-We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
-Our ability to pay distributions might be adversely affected by the impact of one or more of the risk factors described in this filing.
-Due to the asset coverage test applicable to us under the 1940 Act as a BDC, we may be limited in our ability to make distributions.
-Additionally, a portion of such distributions may include a return of stockholder capital.
-Distributions in excess of our current and accumulated earnings and profits are considered nontaxable distributions and serve to reduce the basis of our shares in the hands of the common stockholders rather than being currently taxable.
-As a result of the reduction of the basis of our shares, common stockholders may incur additional capital gains taxes or may have lower capital losses.
+There can be no assurance that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
+If we declare a distribution and if more stockholders opt to receive cash distributions rather than participate in our dividend reinvestment plan, we may be forced to sell some of our investments in order to make cash distributions.
+In addition, due to the asset coverage test applicable to us as a BDC, we may be limited in our ability to make distributions.
+Further, if we invest a greater amount of assets in equity securities that do not pay current dividends, it could reduce the amount available for distribution.